metagov/journal/_posts/2025-08-09-metagov-journal.md

 The Metagov Journal is a peer-reviewed journal that publishes living institutions.

 # Abstract
-The Metagov Journal is a peer-reviewed, diamond open-access overlay journal that publishes “living institutions”--active communities, organizations, contracts, and other governance forms--alongside traditional scholarly work and op-eds about them.
-It serves as both a publication venue and a governance experiment itself, using an open peer review process to bridge the gap between practitioners and academic researchers, accelerate institutional innovation, and build a public knowledge base of governance practice.
-The journal itself is a living institution, continually evolving in editorial process, technical infrastructure, and community engagement.
-This submission also describes the genesis and context of the journal, along with some design considerations.
+The Metagov Journal is a peer-reviewed journal that publishes “living institutions”--active communities, organizations, platforms, contracts, and other governance forms--alongside traditional scholarly work and op-eds about those institutions.
+It is a journal and itself a living institution.
+As a journal, it operates through a diamond open-access open peer review process and publishes as an overlay journal on top of arXiv, SSRN, and GitHub.
+As a living institution, it is a continually evolving organization composed of readers, reviewers, authors, publishers, engineers, editors, and a broad range of (socio-)technical infrastructure.
+We describe the genesis and context of the journal, along with some design considerations.

 # Introduction
 <!--Please clearly communicate why someone else should care about this institution, e.g. because it is novel or important.-->